ethz-aps/APS_Database/Readme.md

 The corresponding config files can be found in the folder server_config.

 In addition the website is secured with a basic http authentication.
 Details on how this was setup here [here](https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-http-basic-authentication/).
-You can find the user/PW in our Wiki.
+You can find the user/PW in our Wiki (Guide to the APS servers).

 #### The flask webserver python files